InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/relocating/reinstallation.rst

         database-0:/tmp/dumpall.sql.gz \
         -n production-stack

-This is likely to be a large file, so it may take a while to copy.
+This is likely to be a large file, so it may take a while to copy into the **Pod**.

 Once done you can shell into the **Pod**, and decompress and load the backup::